 The fourth year resident will be designated as Chief Resident and is directly responsible with the faculty for the management of all surgical patients.
 The Chief Resident is also responsible for answering consultations from other departments within the dental school and hospital.
 In addition, the Chief resident assigns all major surgery cases and takes charge of executing treatment plans.
 Finally, the fourth year resident has a major role in all conferences and in the teaching of residents and students who rotate on the service.

 Formal teaching rounds are held daily.
 Faculty are involved formally and informally at all times when patient care is involved.
 Certification in A.C.L.S.
 (Advanced Cardiac Life Support), A.T.L.S.
 (Advanced Trauma Life Support) and P.A.L.S.
 (Pediatric Advanced Life Support) are required.
-Each resident takes the yearly O.M.S.S.A.T.
-(Oral and Maxillofacial Surgery Self Assessment Tool) of the American Association of Oral and Maxillofacial Surgeons.
+Each resident takes the yearly O.M.S.I.T.E.
+(Oral and Maxillofacial Surgery Inservice Testing Examination) of the American Association of Oral and Maxillofacial Surgeons.
 This examination encourages the resident to develop a program of reading in the basic science as well as clinical areas.
 Bi-annually the faculty review with the residents’ progress and informs them in writing of their strengths and weaknesses.